Heterogeneous Builds — Zephyr + Yocto on the same SoM

 6. Building

-board.yamlagainst the v2 schema. - Resolves the SoM preset → topology defaults → effective per-core mapping.
+alp_orchestrate) loads + validatesboard.yamlagainst the JSON Schema + cross-field validator. - The planner resolves the SoM preset → topology defaults → effective per-core mapping.

 - For each core with